Poetry - Kunwar Siddharth

 Kunwar Siddharth

-From as early as I can remember, poetry was my first inspiration and a way to express myself in childhood.
 My earliest encounter came in first grade, nervously standing in front of my class and reciting "Baa, Baa, Black Sheep" with all the earnest pride a five-year-old could muster.
-That simple nursery rhyme opened a door for me, one that led to performing on school stages, writing my own verses, and singing the rhythmic cadences of quawwalis with my classmates.
+That simple nursery rhyme opened a door for me — one that led to performing on school stages, writing my own verses, and singing the rhythmic cadences of qawwalis with my classmates.

 As I grew older, mathematics and computer science began to occupy most of my time.
 Even so, during my B.Tech and later my M.Tech, I often found myself returning to the stage, reciting powerful poems like "If" by Rudyard Kipling and "Ulysses" by Alfred Lord Tennyson.
+My performance of "Ulysses" was deeply inspired by Judi Dench's commanding recital of its final four lines in the movie Skyfall — a moment that resonated with me and kept me inspired for nearly a year.

+For most of my adult life, I have been deeply inspired by Paulo Coelho's The Alchemist.
+The story of Santiago inspired me immensely to pursue all my big dreams.
+Thereafter, during my MTech, I found Gitanjali and The Gardener, which changed the course of my life.
 Living in Bengal for two years deepened my connection to poetry even further.
-The atmosphere there seemed alive with verses, and I was drawn irresistibly to the works of Rabindranath Tagore—especially Gitanjali and The Gardener.
-Their spirituality, rhythm, and quiet introspection rekindled my desire to write.
-Tagore's poetry resonated deeply with me and inspired me to begin my own collection.
-After two years, this collection grew into a self-published book titled "The Birds of Passage."
-Eager to study further, I moved to the United Kingdom to pursue an MA in Creative Writing.
-Here, I gained broader exposure and began participating in stand-up poetry events across the UK—in Reading, Oxford, Portsmouth, and London.
+I was drawn irresistibly to the works of Rabindranath Tagore; I read his entire collection of poetry and started writing my own book, The Birds of Passage.
+The simplicity of Tagore's poems, their village imagery, and his free voice were easy to imbibe and inspired me to write.
+After two years, this collection grew into a self-published book.
+Eager to study further, I moved to the United Kingdom to pursue an MA in Creative Writing, where I gained broader exposure and began performing at spoken-word events across the UK—in Reading, Oxford, Portsmouth, and London.
 I read from my own book and shared works from Tagore, Rumi, Khalil Gibran, and Maya Angelou.

-Urdu/Hindi Poetry
+Hindi Poetry

 Poem 1